Andrew Card: Private career

-From 1993 to 1998, Card was President and chief executive officer of the American Automobile Manufacturers Association (AAMA), the trade association whose members were Chrysler Corporation, Ford Motor Company and General Motors Corporation.
+From 1993 to 1998, Card was president and chief executive officer of the American Automobile Manufacturers Association (AAMA), the trade association whose members were Chrysler Corporation, Ford Motor Company and General Motors Corporation.
 The AAMA dissolved in December 1998.
 From 1999 until his selection as President Bush's Chief of Staff, Card was General Motors' Vice President of Government Relations.
-Card directed the company's international, national, state and local government affairs activities and represented GM on matters of public policy before Congress and the Administration.
+Card directed the company's international, national, state and local government affairs activities and represented GM on matters of public policy before Congress and the administration.

 He serves on the board of directors of Union Pacific Railroad.
 The railroad announced on July 27, 2006, that Card was elected to the board, increasing the board's size to 10 members.
 He is also a senior counselor at public relations firm Fleishman-Hillard.

-On November 7, 2019 he joined the board of directors of Draganfly, industry-leading manufacturer within the commercial Unmanned Aerial Vehicle (“UAV”) and the Unmanned Vehicle Systems (“UVS”) space.
+On November 7, 2019, he joined the board of directors of Draganfly, a manufacturer of commercial Unmanned Aerial Vehicles (“UAVs”) Unmanned Vehicle Systems (“UVSes”).

 Government career

 Under Ronald Reagan

-Card first served in the West Wing under President Ronald Reagan, as Special Assistant to the President for Intergovernmental Affairs and subsequently as Deputy Assistant to the President, and Director of Intergovernmental Affairs, where he was liaison to governors, statewide elected officials, state legislators, mayors and other elected officials.
+Card first served in the West Wing under President Ronald Reagan, as Special Assistant to the President for Intergovernmental Affairs and subsequently as Deputy Assistant to the President and Director of Intergovernmental Affairs, where he was liaison to governors, statewide elected officials, state legislators, mayors and other elected officials.

 Under George H. W. Bush

 From 1989 to 1992, Card served in President George H. W. Bush's administration as Assistant to the President and Deputy Chief of Staff.
 From 1992 until 1993, Card served as the 11th U.S. Secretary of Transportation under President Bush.
 In August 1992, at the request of President Bush, Secretary Card coordinated the administration's disaster relief efforts in the wake of Hurricane Andrew.
-Later that year, Secretary Card directed President Bush's transition office during the transition from the Bush Administration to the Clinton Administration.
+Later that year, Secretary Card directed President Bush's transition office during the transition from the Bush administration to the Clinton administration.